devopology/test-engine/README.md

   org.devopology.test.engine.TestEngine
 ```

-The Test Engine [POM](https://github.com/devopology/test-engine/blob/main/pom.xml) uses this approach and is typically easier than configuring the Mave Surefire plugin
+The Devopology Test Engine [POM](https://github.com/devopology/test-engine/blob/main/pom.xml) uses this approach and is typically easier than configuring the Mave Surefire plugin

 Write a test...